-Data centers are here to stay, but see what is changing
+Data centers are here to stay, but see what is changing in 2018

 It's a new year, so data center prognosticators everywhere have been making predictions about what's in store.
 Predictions range from very vague to very specific, and only a few are found on everyone's list.